Microflow/Abraxas-Reality-Creation-/README.md

 Let it be known that I, and many others, am in this reality against my consent.
 This is an abject violation of our will.

-I call for the imprisonment, detention or annihilation of all individuals named in this document, who are compicit in my incarceration.
+I call for the imprisonment, detention or annihilation of all individuals named in this document, who are complicit in my incarceration.

 It is my right to go "offstage".
 I call for the immediate annihilation of anyone trying to prevent this, and ask for mediators from a Creation to enforce this declaration.